Top Car Cleaning Tips From The Professionals

 Polishing is key to getting the best gloss finish.
 Apply a dollop of polish to the pad and wipe across a 2x2-ft area.
 Start at a low speed to spread the polish around a larger surface area, then finish on a higher speed for a glass-like finish.

-Visit V12 sports and classics to check out our range of used cars.
+Visit V12 sports and classics to check out our range of used cars for under £10,000 and but with confidence.